 3. HELP WITH LEGALITIES AND PAPERWORK

 Working with an agent instead of working with an investor also means that you’ll have help with all the legal subtleties and the mountain of paperwork involved in a real estate transaction.
 In fact, hiring an agent could keep you out of legal hot water.

 A real estate transaction is fraught with strict and rigorous regulations and guidelines and disclosure requirements.
 You can either learn all these things yourself or hire an agent to take care of them for you.
 If you don’t want to have to become a real estate expert, an agent is your best bet.

 In addition, “selling a home comes with paperwork,.
 There’s no avoiding it, but working with [an agent] can reduce and organize the documents you’ll need to generate and execute.
 Your [agent] will likely draft the sales agreement for you and work with a title company or attorney to prepare the closing documents when the transaction concludes.”
 And this can save an enormous amount of time and expense.

 4. ACCESS TO OTHER SERVICE PROVIDERS

 And selling a house demands the services of various other professionals and service providers.
 If you were working with an investor, you’d most likely have to locate and engage all these people on your own.
 But your agent will have a stable of people she uses regularly to make the whole thing much smoother.
-Your Los Angeles will have a list of preferred providers – mortgage professionals, inspectors, contractors, stagers, and so on – she has worked with in the past and whom you can trust as part of your needed team.
+Your Riverside will have a list of preferred providers – mortgage professionals, inspectors, contractors, stagers, and so on – she has worked with in the past and whom you can trust as part of your needed team.